-The Garden Fire, which started on August 6, 2008, was contained by August 9, 2008.
+The Garden Fire, ignited on August 6, 2008, was contained by August 9, 2008.
 This fire was caused by lightning and damaged less than 0.5 ac within the existing FERC Project Boundary on NFS land within the PNF.
-The August 15, 2009 Yuba Fire damaged approximately 102 ac within the existing FERC Project Boundary on the Nevada-Yuba-Placer CALFIRE unit and was contained on August 20, 2009.
-The Bullards Incident, which started on August 27, 2010 and was contained August 31, 2010, damaged 1,307 ac within the existing FERC Project Boundary, burning lands on both sides of the North Yuba River along New Bullards Bar Reservoir in the TNF and PNF on the Nevada-Yuba-Placer CALFIRE unit.
+The August 15, 2009 Yuba Fire damaged approximately 102 ac within the existing FERC Project Boundary on the Nevada-Yuba-Placer CDF unit and was contained on August 20, 2009.
+The Bullards Incident, that ignited August 27, 2010 and was contained August 31, 2010, damaged 1,289 ac within the existing FERC Project Boundary, burning both sides of the North Yuba River along New Bullards Bar Reservoir in the TNF and PNF on the Nevada-Yuba-Placer CDF unit.
 The ignition source of this fire is unknown.
 Approximately 260.5 ac of the fire-damaged lands for these three fires were within the existing FERC Project Boundary.
 YCWA cooperated fully with local fire fighting agencies during the suppression of these fires.
 None of the fires were caused by the Project.

 Table 3.3.7-14.
-Wildfires outside of the proposed FERC Project Boundary from 2003 through 2011.
+Wildfires outside of the proposed FERC Project Boundary (2003-2011).